elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 Finally, we just need to trigger the `SaveScoreRequest` message whenever we want to send our score over the socket.
-We'll set it up so that we can click a button, and then check the DevTools console to view the `payload` that's being sent over the socket.
+We'll set it up so that we can click a button and then check the DevTools console to view the `payload` that's being sent over the socket.

 At the top of our file, let's import the `onClick` functionality from